fillumina/Calculator/README.md

                     })
                 .buildOperator()

-            // craates a grammar with settable variables, white spaces
+            // creates a grammar with settable variables, white spaces
             // and parentheses
             .buildDefaultGrammarWithSettableVariables());
 ```

-Have fun!
+Have fun! (and possibly let me know about what you think ;) )